stratisproject/Documentation/source/Operation Guides/Sidechain/AcquiringCRS/getcrs.rst

 | **Stratis Federation Address:** 2N1wrNv5NDayLrKuph9YDVk8Fip8Wr8F8nX
 | **Cirrus Federation Address:** xH1GHWVNKwdebkgiFPtQtM4qb3vrvNX2Rg

-The exchange of STRAT for CRS is known as a Cross-Chain Transfer.
-Each Cross-Chain Transfer will subject to an exchange fee of 0.001, meaning if you perform a Cross-Chain Transfer of 1 STRAT you will receive 0.999 CRS Tokens.
+The exchange of STRAX for CRS is known as a Cross-Chain Transfer.
+Each Cross-Chain Transfer will subject to an exchange fee of 0.001, meaning if you perform a Cross-Chain Transfer of 1 STRAX you will receive 0.999 CRS Tokens.

 A Cross-Chain Transfer is also subject to a larger amount of confirmations, this is to cater for any reorganisations on the network and invalid credits being made on either chain.
 The confirmation times can be seen below.

-**STRAT to CRS:** 500 Blocks (64 Second Block Time x 500 Blocks = 32000 Seconds ÷ 60 = 533 Minutes ÷ 60 = 8 Hours 48 Minutes)
+**STRAX to CRS:** 500 Blocks (64 Second Block Time x 500 Blocks = 32000 Seconds ÷ 60 = 533 Minutes ÷ 60 = 8 Hours 48 Minutes)

-**CRS to STRAT:** 240 Blocks (16 Second Block Time x 240 Blocks = 3840 Seconds ÷ 60 = 64 Minutes)
+**CRS to STRAX:** 240 Blocks (16 Second Block Time x 240 Blocks = 3840 Seconds ÷ 60 = 64 Minutes)

-Once 500 Blocks have passed after making a Cross-Chain Transfer from STRAT to CRS you will see the CRS Balance appear in your wallet.
+Once 500 Blocks have passed after making a Cross-Chain Transfer from STRAX to CRS you will see the CRS Balance appear in your wallet.

 .. image:: CirrusCore.png
      :width: 900px